Winchester suffering more asphalt woes

 ”Slippage is often contributed by a moving, braking, or turning vehicle and enhanced by acceleration and deceleration,” she said.
 “Some of these results could be caused by issues with the tack products, however we have not confirmed this to be the cause.”

-The problem is not unique to Winchester and Charlotte, County Engineer Joanne Vernon suggested.
+The problem is not unique to Winchester and Charlotte, County Engineer Joanne Vernon said.

 “It has been happening at least statewide with new roadway construction,” Vernon said.
 “We are investigating and talking to other municipalities to try to figure out what the issue is in order to correct it.”